Characters of the Marvel Cinematic Universe: A–L: Eros / Starfox

+As of 2025, the character has appeared in one project: the film Eternals (mid-credits cameo).
+An alternate universe variant of Eros (voiced by Will Champion) appeared in one project: the mixed reality experience What If...? – An Immersive Story (2024).

 Abraham Erskine

 Dr. Abraham Erskine (portrayed by Stanley Tucci) is the creator of the Super Soldier Serum, being responsible for the origin of Steve Rogers as Captain America and Johann Schmidt as the Red Skull.
 Before being assassinated by Hydra agent Heinz Kruger, Erskine motivates Rogers to always remain as a good man in his heart.